Post-mortem photography: History and popularity

 Post-mortem photograph of Emperor Frederick III of Germany, 1888.

 Post-mortem photograph of Brazil's deposed emperor Pedro II, taken by Nadar, 1891.

 The invention of the daguerreotype in 1839 made portraiture commonplace, as many of those who were unable to afford the commission of a painted portrait could afford to sit for a photography session.

 This also provided the middle class with a way to remember dead loved ones.
 Before this, post-mortem portraiture was restricted to the upper class, who continued to commemorate the deceased with this new method.
 Post-mortem photography was common in the nineteenth century.
 As photography was a new medium, it is plausible that many daguerreotype post-mortem portraits, especially those of infants and young children, were probably the only photographs ever made of the individuals portrayed.
 The long exposure time made deceased subjects easy to photograph.
 The problem of long exposure times also led to the phenomenon of hidden mother photography, where the mother was hidden in-frame to calm a young child and keep them still.

 Post-mortem photography flourished in photography's early decades, among those who preferred to capture an image of the deceased.
 This helped many photographic businesses in the nineteenth century.
 The later invention of the carte de visite, which allowed multiple prints to be made from a single negative, meant that copies of the image could be mailed to relatives.
 Approaching the 20th century, cameras became more accessible and more people began to be able to take photographs for themselves.
 Post-mortem photography as early as the 1970s was taken up by artists, and continues today.
-Presently, it is largely private, except for photos of stillborn children on the website Now I Lay Me Down to Sleep.

 Evolving style

 Syrian bishop seated in state at his funeral (ca. 1945).

 A common pose of the deceased is called the 'Last Sleep', where the deceased's eyes are closed and they lie as though in repose.
 These photographs would serve as their last social presence.
-In the Victorian era it was common to photograph deceased young children or newborns in the arms of their mother.
+In the Victorian era it was common to photograph deceased young children or newborns in the arms of their mothers.